gphat/lowed/README.md

 # Name

 Lowed is named for [Paddy Lowe], codesigner of the [Mercedes F1 W05 Hybrid](https://en.wikipedia.org/wiki/Mercedes_F1_W05_Hybrid).
-Since `lowed` is an engine for generating metrics, it made sense to choose someone who designed and engine!
+Since `lowed` is an engine for generating metrics, it made sense to choose someone who designed an engine!
 Also, it is a clever homonym of "load", since the generated metrics may provide load testing fodder.